pdxdave/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+ Semantic HTML provides meaning to the markup language.
+For instance, rather that untilizing a <div> tag for a navigation bar, it makes more sens to use a tage named <nav> which easily identifies its role in the website.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Display block items extend the entire width of thepage, and therefore do not share that space with other elements.
+Display inline items can share space withing the width of the page with other items.

 3. What are the 4 areas of the box model?

+Content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Align-items works on the cross axis of the main axis.
+For instance, if the main axis is X (i.e., left to right), the align-tiems works on the Y axis (i.e., up and down).

 5. Explain why git is valuable to a team of developers.
+It makes it easier for developers to work on branches (or component pieces) of a larger project and merge their individual pieces into a master branch.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.